 The NCREIF Timberland Index is a quarterly time series composite return measure of investment performance of a large pool of individual U.S. timber properties acquired in the private market for investment purposes only.

-All properties in the Timberland Index have been acquired, at least in part, on behalf of tax-exempt institutional investors - the great majority being pension funds.
+All properties in the Timberland Index have been acquired, at least in part, on behalf of institutional investors.
 As such, all properties are held in a fiduciary environment.

 The table below represents total returns for the NCREIF Timberland Index.

 Timberland properties only

 The composition of the Timberland Index can change over time.
 The number of properties changes as Data Contributing Members buy and sell properties and new Data Contributing Members are added.
 Properties exit the Timberland Index when assets are sold or otherwise leave the database.
 All historical data remains in the database and in the Index.
 The Index represents investment returns from a single class of investor.
 As such, the Timberland Index may not be representative of the timberland investment market as a whole.